how to pass values

 texta function1def text(): 2 return NoneTypeError: text() takes 0 positional arguments but 1 was givenI make the function take input

-1def text(the_input): 2 return Nonethe terminal shows AssertionError
+1def text(value): 2 return Nonethe terminal shows AssertionError

-AssertionError: None != 'I received: None'I copy the string from the terminal and paste it in the return statement to match the expectation of the test
+AssertionError: None != 'I got: None'I copy the string from the terminal and paste it in the return statement to match the expectation of the test

-1def text(the_input): 2 return 'I received: None'the terminal shows AssertionError
+1def text(value): 2 return 'I got: None'the terminal shows AssertionError

-AssertionError: 'I received: None' != 'I received: 1234'I add a return statement to see the difference between the input and the expected output
+AssertionError: 'I got: None' != 'I got: 1234'I add a return statement to see the difference between the input and the expected output

-1def text(the_input): 2 return the_input 3 return 'I received: None'the test summary info shows that every test has AssertionError
+1def text(value): 2 return value 3 return 'I got: None'the test summary info shows that every test has AssertionError

 I remove the first return statement then make the second one use an f-string

-1def text(the_input): 2 return f'I received: {the_input}'and all the tests are passing!
-Once again!
+1def text(value): 2 return f'I got: {value}'and all the tests are passing!
 I am a programmer!!

 close the project